 Fresh milk up to 2.5% fat, yogurt, kefir, low-fat sour cream, low-fat cottage cheese.

-Cream, fatty dairy products.
+Cream, full-fat dairy products.

 Cereals and pasta.